naotaco/NT_NFC_Reader/README.md

 NFCReader
 =========

-WP8 application to read NFC records
+WP8 application to read NFC records.

+## Available features:
+- Parsing NDEF records and display
+- Copy each section to clipboard
+- Send all data to mail app. as text

+Please give me your feedback.